kmaida/reStart-angularjs/README.md

 To Do

-* Clean up Gruntfile
+* Add image minification task to Gulp
-* Split routes into modules
+* Add error handlers to Gulp pipes